How to Have a Mindful Journey?

-According to Diana Winston, Director of Mindfulness Education at UCLA University’s Research Institute, Mindfulness means paying attention to the present moment and experiencing it with freedom, attention and interest.
+According to Diana Winston, Director of Mindfulness Education at UCLA University’s Research Institute, Mindfulness means paying attention to the present moment and experiencing it with freedom, attention, and interest.
 According to her, the capacity of our minds should not be wasted in the past or in the future and should be spent in the present in order to be less passive.

 The Benefits of Having Mindfulness

 - Do not rush things: Try to look for a better opportunity to spend time rather than being in a hurry.
-Sometimes drinking a cup of coffee or a meal can help ease things out in your mind.
+Sometimes drinking a cup of coffee or a meal can help ease things in your mind.

 - Lay off social media: Make real connections with people and the environment.